AFriendlyIrin/FFX-Info/docs/tech/data-files/item-shops.md

 |{% for cell in row %} {{ cell[1] }} |{% endfor %}
 {% endif -%}
 {%- endfor %}
 The block is repeated for every existing shop.
-The only shop with a shopRatio different from 100 is the Guadosalam item shop, which has 150.
+The only shop with a shopRatio different from 100 (100% of base price) is the Guadosalam item shop, which has 150 (150% of base price).